-The City encourages all citizens, especially minorities, persons with disabilities, residents of public and assisted housing developments, residents living in slum and blight areas, residents in predominately low-to-moderate income neighborhoods to participate in the development of the Plan.
+The City encourages all residents, especially minorities, persons with disabilities, residents of public and assisted housing developments, residents living in slum and blight areas, residents in predominantly low-to-moderate income neighborhoods to participate in the development of the Plan.
 We worked closely with local organizations that provide services to sharing grant opportunities, training opportunities, and information.
 The City also holds an open application process for applying for funding.
 The City has participated in construction/renovation of public facilities which serve our community.
-Public Hearings were held August 25, 2020 and April 25, 2021 for planning and finalizing the 2021 Annual Action Plan.
+Public Hearings were held August 5, 2021 for planning and a Public Hearing was held July 5, 2022 for finalizing the 2022 Annual Action Plan, and amending the 2018-2022 Consolidated Plan and the 2021 Action Plan.